visesa84/acestream-scraper-PyAcexy/README.md

    }
    ```

-### Running with Acexy and Internal Acestream Engine
+### Running with PyAcexy and Internal Acestream Engine

-The image includes an embedded Acestream engine with the Acexy proxy interface, which provides a user-friendly web UI:
+The image includes an embedded Acestream engine with the PyAcexy proxy interface, which provides a user-friendly web UI:

 ```bash
 docker run -d \